 About Star Business Club (Discontinued)

 For several years, the Toronto Star supported Canadian entrepreneurs through its Star Business Club, a members-only resource for small business owners.
-Though it is no longer active, the club was a popular place for small business owners to connect and learn.
+This initiative is no longer active and reflects an earlier phase of the Star’s digital and community engagement strategy.

 The Star Business Club provided a platform where small business owners could access resources, connect with experts, and share their own experiences.
-Members had exclusive access to tools, advice, and networking opportunities tailored to help their businesses grow.
+Its content and examples should be viewed as historical rather than reflective of current offerings.

 Star Business Club offered a wide array of topics tailored to small business owners in Canada, providing insights through real-life case studies and articles on trends, challenges, and strategies.
 For example, Last Minute Training, nicknamed the “Kijiji of training,” offered last-minute course discounts, shedding light on how businesses can effectively use flexible pricing to fill gaps and increase revenue.